ScrappyCocco/ScroccoDiscordBot/README.md

 # Scrocco Discord Bot
-This is a little Bot i made for my Discord server and a couple of friends's Discord server.
+This is a little Python Bot i made for my Discord server and a couple of friends's Discord server.

 ## Getting Started